LilithRainbows/HabboAirPlus/README.txt

-:give (give handitem to clicked user/pet) (USE AT OWN RISK ON PETS) :fon Number (0=disabled/1=enabled for all/2=enabled for relationships) (show a notification when a friend goes online) :bcolor HueNumber SaturationNumber LightnessNumber (change room background color) :chatsize (12-40) (change chat font size)
+:give (give handitem to clicked user/pet) (USE AT OWN RISK ON PETS) :fon Number (0=disabled/1=enabled for all/2=enabled for relationships) (show a notification when a friend goes online) :bcolor HueNumber SaturationNumber LightnessNumber (change room background color with forced mode) :chatsize (12-40) (change chat font size)
 :autoclick (toggle autoclick button)
 :showids (toggle objects ids viewer)